 Here are our very best tips as you plan for college move-in day:

 - Are you close enough to drive to your teen’s new college?
 Can you fit everything into your car or will you want to ship some of the bedding or bulkier items?

 - Do you plan to fly and have you looked into how expensive it is for each checked bag?

-- If you still have dorm shopping to do, take a close look at Bed Bath & Beyond’s Pack & Hold.
-Go to your local store and pick out the items you want for the dorm room.
-Bed Bath & Beyond will have these items waiting for you at a store close to campus.
+- If you still have dorm shopping to do, take a close look at what stores like Bed, Bath & Beyond, Target or The Container Store will do to ship for free.
 On move-in day you will have an even better idea of what is needed for your teen’s room and you can go to the local store where your items will be set aside for you.
-You can buy the items you want and add on any items you might not have realized you need.
 No hauling.
 No paying for shipping (the service is free.)
 No buying and returning.
 No going to the store only to find out they have run out of what you need.

 2. Do some early reconnaissance

 - Find out where your student picks up her swipe card/key/ID card.
 Don’t unload her belongings only to discover that you cannot get into the building and key pick up is across campus.

 - Will there be student helpers with move-in?
 At many schools older students are waiting to lend a hand.

 - Is there an elevator in the building or will you be walking up flights of stairs?